Gyana491/email-newsletter-agent/readme.md

 ### API Endpoints

 - `GET /send-newsletter`: Generates and sends the newsletter
+  - Aggregates content from multiple sources
+  - Generates an AI-powered summary
+  - Formats content into a responsive HTML email
+  - Sends to all subscribers
   - Returns a JSON response with the status of the newsletter generation and sending process

 ## Project Structure